 Firefighters are known for their bravery in burning buildings or rescuing people from dangerous circumstances.
 But many brave men and women also risk getting injured on long shifts answering calls at all hours of the day.
-New technology is changing that fact by helping firefighters stay safer when they’re not actively fighting a fire.
+New technology is changing that fact by helping firefighters stay safer when not actively fighting a fire.
 Imagine how many lives could be saved if firefighters had complete camera control of their surroundings.
 With camera glasses, they will have complete camera control and even thermal camera capabilities to see through smoke or flames.

 New Technology For Firefighters

-1) Firefighter helmets with visors to block heat
+1. Firefighter helmets with visors to block heat

 Helmets worn by firefighters may look like they protect their heads from falling debris, but they also keep them safe from a fire’s heat and flying embers.
 The newest firefighter helmets on the market have visors that can withstand intense heat.
 These new visor helmets were created during a partnership between Milwaukee-based helmet maker Guardian and Scott Safety, a respiratory protection equipment company.

-2) Assistive technology for firefighters who are deaf or hard-of-hearing
+3. Assistive technology for firefighters who are deaf or hard-of-hearing

 Firefighters who are on calls often have their hands totally fighting fires.
 They need every pair of hands on deck available during emergencies.
-Deaf and hard-of-hearing firefighters face new challenges when communicating on the scene during emergency responses due to all the loud noise from hoses, fire trucks, sirens, and other equipment working together at once.
+Deaf and hard-of-hearing firefighters face new challenges when communicating on the scene during emergency responses due to all the loud noise from hoses, fire trucks, sirens, and other equipment working together simultaneously.

 However, assistive technology is helping firefighters communicate on the scene without using their voices.
 For example, the iFire Mobile app allows users with hearing loss to capture visual cues from firefighters as they speak and then send those messages as text messages or as voice-to-text translated messages.
 Firefighters can also download the app on their smartphones during emergencies.

-3) Wearable technology that senses dangerous gasses
+5. Wearable technology that senses dangerous gasses

-4) Mobile fire trucks that save time and money
+7. Mobile fire trucks that save time and money

-5) Headlights that show firefighters the way
+8. Headlights that show firefighters the way